bonjourjoel/aicodepub/README.md

 - ✅ explore and understand your codebase
 - ✅ debug, write, or modify code with an AI coding assistant

-So what makes it different? ➡️ Unlike other AI tools, AI Code is _spec driven_.
-It **catches AI mistakes before they reach your codebase** by combining AI analysis with explicit **human review**, making AI safe even for large, critical projects.
+So what makes it different? ➡️ Unlike other AI coding agents that produce code directly from a prompt, AI Code is _spec driven_.
+It combines AI analysis with human review to **catch AI mistakes before they reach your codebase**, making AI safe even for large, critical projects.

 - ✅ **Structured specifications** you can review and fix before any code is produced
 - ✅ **Refine** (pre-code checks) and **Verify** (post-code audit) loops to catch design flaws and hidden side-effects early